dadi/api/docs/connection.md

     }
 ```

-With collection databases enabled Serama will use the database specified in a collection route.
+With collection databases enabled DADI API will use the database specified in a collection route.
 For example `http://www.example.com/1.0/library/books` will use the `library` database to store the `books` document collection.

 Unless a hosts array and database credentials are found for the named database, the connection will be made using settings from the primary database configuration.